How to Start a Miami Business

 After you receive your Miami-Dade County Local Business Tax receipt, it must be prominently displayed at your business location and publicly visible.

-Tangible personal property taxes are assessed according to the value of the assets used in a business to derive income, such as: equipment, furniture, fixtures and equipment located in businesses and rental property.
+Tangible personal property taxes are assessed according to the value of the assets used in a business to derive income.
+This includes equipment, furniture, and fixtures—physical items that can be moved, in other words—located in businesses and rental property.

-The tangible personal property (TPP) tax return form in Miami-Dade County must be filed to the county property appraiser by April 1 each year to avoid costly penalties.
+Collected annually, the tangible personal property (TPP) tax return form in Miami-Dade County must be filed to the county property appraiser by April 1 each year to avoid costly penalties.
+Learn more about tangible personal property taxes from the county tax collector.

 Know the zoning requirements of the locations you want to open to ensure that you can operate your business there.
 Be sure that the space you are looking at can handle the type of business you plan to operate there before you sign a lease.